 Does salt water damage stainless steel jewelry?

-Although salt water damages most metals and you may see the damage within days of exposure, stainless steel jewelry is more durable and exposure to small amounts of salt will not damage it.
+Although salt water damages most metals and you may see the damage within a few days of exposure, stainless steel jewelry is more durable and exposure to small amounts of salt will not damage it.

 Does salt water damage brass jewelry?

 Brass is a beautiful metal known for its golden glow and brilliant shine.
 When new, brass shines like gold, but after a while it becomes dull.

 While natural tarnishing from exposure to air takes time, it deteriorates more quickly when exposed to salt water or seawater, due to the high reactivity of the copper used with zinc to make brass.
 So you should not wear brass jewelry to the beach.